Earl (mixtape)

-Earl is the second mixtape by American rapper Earl Sweatshirt.
+Earl (stylized in all caps) is the second mixtape by American rapper Earl Sweatshirt.
 It was released as a free digital download on March 31, 2010, on the Odd Future website.
+This is Sweatshirt's first project to be released under his modern stage name; he previously started rapping under the stage name Sly Tendencies from 2008 to 2009.

 Background and lyrics

 Earl is notable for its depraved and violent lyrics, which detail the fictional misadventures of the young Earl Sweatshirt, as he commits acts of murder, rape, kidnapping, and violence.
 The album features production by BrandenBeatBoy (credited as BeatBoy) and fellow Odd Future members Tyler, the Creator and Left Brain.
 The album features vocals from Tyler, the Creator, Vince Staples, Hodgy Beats, and some backing vocals from fellow Odd Future members Syd Tha Kyd and Taco Bennett.
 The lyrics featured on the album were written and recorded in 2009–2010, when Earl was 15–16 years old.
 The content present throughout the album includes various drug references, macabre themes of murder, rape and sexual lyrics.

 On the title track, Earl, Tyler, and Taco rap about their distaste for 2DOPEBOYZ over frustrations the blog wouldn't publish Odd Future's music.